Joyce Rey: Career

+Real estate

 In 1979 she founded Rodeo Realty, a real estate firm that sold only $1 million plus properties.
 She was recruited by Harleigh Sandler to form Rodeo Realty as a division of the company, which was later sold to Merrill Lynch in 1982.

 Rey has set records with many of her sales.
 In 1978 she became the first agent to sell a home worth $4 million which was double the highest price paid for any property in the Platinum Triangle.
 The house was owned by Sonny & Cher.
 In the 1990s, Rey was the buyer and seller agent on a $30 million property which recognized as the highest selling property in Bel Air for that decade.
 Rey is credited with selling the highest priced residential property in the United States in 2010 which was listed for $72 million.
 She sold $300 million worth of property with Coldwell Banker Previews International in 2014, and more than $4 billion in her career through 2019.